 2. You have reset the breaker and the outdoor unit still does not come on.
 You turn the thermostat back down so the air conditioner is supposed to be running and you go back outside to the unit.
 You can hear a little humming sound, sometimes a “Uggg” inside the unit when power is applied.
 The “Uggg” is probably the compressor trying to start.
 You might hear the low voltage contactor humming.
 You pull the disconnect and disconnect the power to your outdoor air conditioning unit.
 Please make sure your electrical power is off before working on any air conditioning equipment.
 You take the door or cover off your outdoor unit’s control box and find that the contactor is engaged meaning that the contactor is getting low voltage from the thermostat and low voltage controls.
 If the contactor is not engaged (contacts not pulled down) then you have a low voltage problem which could be in the thermostat, thermostat wires or your air conditioner’s safety controls.
 On some air conditions the manufacturer’s install high and low pressure safety switches to protect the unit if the pressures get too high or too low.
 If your unit is low on refrigerant the low safety switch will not allow the unit to come on.
 If your unit is real dirty of if the fan motor stops the high pressure switch will stop the unit until it is reset.
 If your contactor contacts are not engaged then it could be a thermostat or safety control problem.
 Please make sure that the batteries are good if your thermostat uses batteries.
 I have seen low batteries cause this problem.

 3. The contactors contacts are closed (engaged).
 Everything is OK with the contactor.
+If the contactors contacts are burnt you might need a new contactor.
+We sell contactors on the following page.
+Please Click here if you want to see the contactors we sell.
 Now you take a look at the capacitor/capacitors and find a bad, swollen run capacitor.
 If you find that your capacitor is swollen then you have found the problem of why your unit will not run!
 Congratulations!
 EPA stopped allowing manufacturers to produce capacitors with cancer causing PCB’s back in the 1990’s.
 Since they stopped allowing the use of PCB’s the capacitors now have a shelf life.
 Many times I see capacitor problems that will not allow the compressor or the fan to come on .
 Many times you can clearly see that the capacitor is bad because it is swollen or even blown apart with capacitor oil everywhere!
 Sometimes you will need a special meter to test the microfarad (MFD) or (uf) rating.
 “MFD” and “uf” mean the same.
 Some capacitors will have “MFD” on them and some will use “uf”.
 Most of the time you can tell the capacitor is bad because it is swollen up.
 Please see the pictures below for the comparison between a good and bad dual run capacitor.
 Capacitors are called “Dual” because the capacitor helps run both the fan and the compressor.
 Dual capacitors will have three areas where wires can be hooked up.
 The terminals are labeled: Fan, C (Com) and Herm.
 If you need a new capacitor we sell capacitors on the following page: Please click her to see all the capacitors we sell index page.
 You will need to know the MFD rating or uf rating and the voltage rating.
 This should be clearly visible on the label of the capacitor.
 If you do not have a capacitor tester you may be able to take the capacitor to a local appliance repair parts store and ask them to test it for you.
 We sell a capacitor tester on the following page: Please click here to see the Supco MFD10 capacitor tester we sell.
 If you do not know what size capacitor you unit uses you can email us with your unit’s model number and we will try to find out which capacitor your unit uses.
 Our email address is: firstname.lastname@example.org We would love to help you out and have your business!